PUBLIC PARTICIPATION GRANT

 There are numerous (non-profit or government owned) historic structures in our community that are in need of renovation work (i.e. historic churches, community buildings, theatres, and schools).

-WE ARE EXCITED TO ANNOUNCE OUR WINNER!
+WE ARE EXCITED TO ANNOUNCE OUR THREE FINALISTS!